solarDev177/AI-Forensics/README.txt

       # if the container is running:
       docker stop ai-forensics-app
       docker rm ai-forensics-app

+      # If you want to delete all unused images, containers, volumes, and networks, you can run:
+      docker system prune -a

       # After completing the above, try the following commands:

       docker build -t ai-forensics-app .